In this guide I explain how to disassemble a Dell Latitude D500 laptop.

 You can search for a new motherboard by the part number from the old motherboard.
 The part number is located on a sticker glued in the RAM slot area.
 The second set of number in a long string is the part number.

-In the next post I will explain how to remove the motherboard from the mounting frame and prepair it for the power jack repair.
+In the next post I will explain how to remove the motherboard from the mounting frame and prepare for the power jack repair.